hbristow/pysetup/README.md

 ### Introduction

 This guide is designed to help you get a Python environment up and running for scientific computing and numerics.
 It does not provide particular packages for computer vision tasks, but rather the package base to get started from.
-Numeric computing in Python is reliant on `numpy` with a fast backend.
+Effective numeric computing in Python is reliant on `numpy` with a fast backend.
 This guide puts a particular focus on getting that bit right.

 ### Homebrew